pacuna/dckerize/README.md

 ## Description

-This gem gives you a good starting point for developing your Rails application using container managed by Docker inside of a VM manage by Vagrant.
+This gem gives you a good starting point for developing your Rails application using containers managed by Docker inside of a VM manage by Vagrant.

 You'll get;

-- An ubuntu trusty image already provisioned with Docker and Docker compose.
+- An ubuntu trusty image already provisioned with Docker and Docker Compose.
-- An nginx+passenger container environment for serving your application and all the neccesary configuration.
+- An nginx/passenger container environment for serving your application and all the neccesary configuration.
 - A separated container running MySQL for your DB.
 - A separated container for persisting your data using the data-only container pattern.

 ## Requirements